swgee/swgee.github.io/_posts/2024-12-23-pwspraying.md

 }
 {% endhighlight %}

-{% include image.html url="/images/pwspraying/replace_worked.png" description="'/fireprox' prepended and all resources respond with a 200 OK" percentage="50" %}
+{% include image.html url="/images/pwspraying/replace_worked.png" description="'/fireprox' prepended and all resources respond with a 200 OK" percentage="80" %}

 API Gateway appends some additional headers to requests before sending them to the target URL.
 We can inspect those additional headers by creating another proxy for Burp Collaborator and reviewing the HTTP request data.
 One of those headers will be problematic for password spraying if the target application records it...

-{% include image.html url="/images/pwspraying/collaborator.png" description="X-Forwarded-For HTTP header reveals source IP address of the original request (I used a VPN)" percentage="50" %}
+{% include image.html url="/images/pwspraying/collaborator.png" description="X-Forwarded-For HTTP header reveals source IP address of the original request (I used a VPN)" percentage="80" %}

 The Fireprox README contains the solution to masking this header.
 As of the time of this writing, adding a custom `X-My-X-Forwarded-For` header will replace the `X-Forwarded-For` header added by API Gateway.
-We can amend the request bambda to add the header to the HTTP request with a random, high-entropy integer to avoid repitition.
+We can amend the request bambda to add the header to the HTTP request with a random, high-entropy integer to avoid repetition.

 {% highlight java %}
 if (requestResponse.request().headerValue("Host").equals("zrn9b63jch.execute-api.us-east-1.amazonaws.com")) {